Look beyond the numbers at climate change

 So, if you care about climate disruption.
 If you care about the impacts that it’s going to have on you, your family, or your neighbors, don’t stay quiet.
 Talk to your friends about it.
 Talk to your kids about it.
 Talk to your legislators about it.
 No matter your position, no matter your party, this is something that you should care about before it’s too late.

-Doug La Follette is a scholar, author, longtime environmental advocate, former state senator and the current Secretary of State of the State of Wisconsin.
+Doug La Follette is a scholar, author, longtime environmental advocate, former state senator and the current Secretary of State for Wisconsin.

 (0) comments